dhruv4115/Portify/docs/ARCHITECTURE.md

 MySQL
 ```

-Enforced by ownership, review, and one structural fact: DTO records live in
-`portfolio-api`, which `portfolio-core` cannot see.
-A repository type physically cannot be
+Enforced by ownership and review.
+Through Day 1 there was also a structural fact backing it up:
+DTO records lived in `portfolio-api`, a module `portfolio-core` could not see, so a repository
+type physically could not be returned from a controller — the dependency needed to do it did
+not exist.
+That structural guarantee is gone now that everything is one module (`/docs/DECISIONS/0012`);
-returned from a controller without adding a dependency that does not exist.
+a repository type returned from a controller compiles fine today and is caught in review, not
+by the build.

 ---